Many bacteria, viruses, and even fungi can cause pneumonia in people who are hospitalized.

 Symptoms of Hospital-Acquired Pneumonia

-Symptoms are generally the same as those for community-acquired pneumonia Symptoms Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with normal (competent) immune systems, or in those who are immunocompromised... read more :
+Symptoms are generally the same as those for community-acquired pneumonia Symptoms Community-acquired pneumonia is lung infection that develops in people who are not patients in a hospital, usually in people with a normal (competent) immune system, or in those who are immunocompromised... read more :

 A general feeling of weakness (malaise)

 Cough that produces sputum (thick or discolored mucus)

 Shortness of breath

 Pneumonia acquired in the hospital may be more difficult for doctors to recognize than pneumonia acquired in the community.
 For example, many people who are in the hospital and develop pneumonia, such as older adults, those with breathing tubes who are receiving mechanical ventilation, those with dementia, and those who are critically ill, may be unable to describe symptoms such as chest pain, shortness of breath, and weakness.
 In those cases, pneumonia is often suspected on the basis of fever and an increase in the respiratory rate and the heart rate.

 Older adults who have pneumonia may also have confusion, loss of appetite, restlessness and agitation, falling, and incontinence (an involuntary loss of urine).

 Did You Know...

 A chest x-ray or chest computed tomography (CT) scan